-16. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Chief of Staff and/or the Director of Intercollegiate Athletics.
+16. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Vice President for Marketing and Communications.

-17. Contributes to the overall success of the Office of University Relations, as well as the Department of Intercollegiate Athletics, by performing all other duties and responsibilities as assigned by the Chief of Staff.
+17. Contributes to the overall success of the Division of Marketing and Communications, as well as the Department of Intercollegiate Athletics, by performing all other duties and responsibilities as assigned by the Vice President for Marketing and Communications.

-The Assistant Director of Athletics for Communications is supervised by the Chief of Staff and supervises a staff of full‑time professional employees, as well as graduate assistants and undergraduate students.
+The Assistant Director of Athletics for Communications is supervised by the Vice President for Marketing and Communications and supervises a staff of full‑time professional employees, as well as graduate assistants and undergraduate students.
 The Assistant Director of Athletics for Communications also is part of the Director of Athletics’ management team and works closely with coaches and other athletics administrators.